-- learn how to make effective use of operating system by writing programs that exercise specific components in the modern operating system nucleus; - become familiar with principles for process and thread management, memory management, file management and device management; - learn to design and evaluate virtual machine models that support autonomous program execution, cooperating sequential computations, resources sharing, exclusive control of resources, deadlock management, and broad protection mechanisms; - · learn the basic principles of networks and distributed systems; and - become well versed in the design and use of one OS, e.g. LINUS and others.
+- learn how to make effective use of operating system by writing programs that exercise specific components in the modern operating system nucleus; - become familiar with principles for process and thread management, memory management, file management and device management; - learn to design and evaluate virtual machine models that support autonomous program execution, cooperating sequential computations, resources sharing, exclusive control of resources, deadlock management, and broad protection mechanisms; - learn the basic principles of networks and distributed systems; and - become well versed in the design and use of one OS, e.g. LINUS and others.

 Assessment: Structured laboratory exercises, projects, assignments, quiz, tests and a formal examination.

-Pre-requisites: INFS212, INFS216 and knowledge of C/C++.
+Pre-requisites: INFS212, INFS211 and knowledge of C/C++.

-Module name: IT Networks in Business

-- analyse the basis of data communications and network architecture; - analyse functions of each layers of a computer network; - evaluate essential features of specific protocols in the common protocol suite; - analyse the methodology and the rationale behind addressing, routing, and congestion control; - · evaluate the various multiplexing and switching methods used in networks; and - evaluate wireless LANs, high-speed digital access, such DSL and cable modem, cellular phone and satellite networks.
+Module code: INFS625 Semester 2 NQF level 8 Module name: IT Networks in Business Module outcomes Upon the completion of this module, the student should be able to: analyse the basis of data communications and network architecture; analyse functions of each layers of a computer network; evaluate essential features of specific protocols in the common proto analyse the methodology and the rationale behind addressing, routin evaluate the various multiplexing and switching methods used in net evaluate wireless LANs, high-speed digital access, such DSL and ca ocol suite; ng, and congestion contr works; and Method of delivery: Full-time.
 Assessment: assignments, quiz, individual or group projects, case studies, practicals, tests and formal examination.
 Pre-requisites: Undergraduate networking courses/ Prior exposure to networking fundamentals courses.

-Module code: INFS671 Year module NQF level 8 Module name: Research Project: Information Systems

-This short course introduces students to the concepts and philosophies underlying academic research and the scientific method.
+Module code: INFS671 Year module NQF level 8 Module name: Research Project: Information Systems Module outcomes This short course introduces students to the concepts and philosophies underlying academic research and the scientific method.
 The process, assumptions, strengths and weaknesses of the scientific method are explored together with alternative paradigms.
-Students will be in a position to define their research problem on completion of this course.

-- understand the scientific method as used for academic research; - understand the various stages of conducting academic research; - critically evaluate what constitutes academic research; - write an appropriate research project report with proper background, assumptions and delimitations;

-Overall project outcomes: The following exit level outcomes are to be assessed:

-- Problem solving. - Application of theoretical knowledge (scientific or otherwise). - Full design and its completeness. - Professional and technical written and oral communication.
+Students will be in a position to define their research problem on complete and with alternative paradigins.
+Upon the completion of this module, the student should be able to: understand the various stages of conducting academic research; understand the scientific method as used for academic research; understand the various stages of conducting academic research; critically evaluate what constitutes academic research; write an appropriate research project report with proper background, assumptions and delimitations; Overall project outcomes: The following exit level outcomes are to be assessed: Problem solving.
+Application of theoretical knowledge (scientific or otherwise).
+Full design and its completeness.
+Professional and technical written and oral communication.
+Method of delivery: Full-time.
 Assessment: Presentations, demonstrations as well as a formal research report (see the study guide for details).
 Pre-requisites: Research methodology (4 to 5 weeks compulsory course prior to commencement of project).

-Module code: IOPP612 Semester 1 NQF level 8

-Module name: Psychological Evaluation
+Module code: IOPP612 Semester 1 NQF level 8 Module name: Psychological Evaluation